 - There is greater predictability for those with copays as opposed to coinsurance.
-Therefore, when someone enrolls in a health coverage plan, he or she understands the copays for all types of visits, including pharmacy visits for prescription medication, visits to the ER, visits to a specialist, and visits to a PCP.
+Therefore, when someone enrolls in a health coverage plan, he or she should understand the copays for all types of visits, including pharmacy visits for prescription medication, visits to the ER, visits to a specialist, and visits to a PCP.

 - Copay plans are much more popular than coinsurance plans.

 - Most copay plans also have deductibles; however, the deductibles are met by adding every copay paid for each medical visit, prescription filled, etc. The only downside here is that most people pay copays throughout the year as deductibles may not be met before year-end.

-Again, while both types of payment methods have benefits and disadvantages, you should take into account many factor, including how many household members will be under the health insurance plan, how many dependents you have, medical background, and how often you visit a doctor, whether or not you take prescription medication, if you visit specialists on a continuing basis, or if you or anyone in your household suffers from a serious disease that requires frequent medical visits to a doctor and/or hospital.
+Again, while both types of payment methods have benefits and disadvantages, you should take into account many factors, including how many household members will be under the health insurance plan, how many dependents you have, medical background, how often you visit a doctor, whether or not you take prescription medication, if you visit specialists on a continuing basis, or if you or anyone in your household suffers from a serious disease that requires frequent medical visits to a doctor and/or hospital.

 Cost Sharing Reduction

-Cost Sharing Reduction (CSR) subsidies are provided to those that earn between 100-250% of the Federal Poverty Level.
+Cost Sharing Reduction (CSR) subsidies are provided to those who earn between 100-250% of the Federal Poverty Level.
 Such plans may cover 100 percent of medical costs after the deductible is met.
 CSR subsidies reduce coinsurance, copays, deductibles, and other out-of-pocket maximums by increasing the value of the plan itself.
 However, in order to benefit from this plan, you’ll need to prove that you make a certain reduced income, thereby proving that you meet the reduced income eligibility levels for obtaining the subsidy.

 If you would like to learn more about coinsurance, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.